Menu Close

 Mabamba Swamp

-When Mabamba Wetland was designated a Ramsar Site in 2006, the shoebills got some protection.
-However, bird watching tours on the wetland brought about enlightenment to the fishermen and local community.
+However, bird-watching tours on the wetland brought enlightenment to the fishermen and the local community.
 The fishermen rent out their boats to birdwatchers and they make a lot of money.
 Even some fishermen have been trained in birding and guiding.
-The fishermen now protect the Shoebill, so that when they set out to fish and see a Shoebill they do not kill it.
-They will gladly inform the visitors of where to see it.

 Mabamba Shoebill Birding Tours & Boat Trips

 Shoebills bird watching in the Mabamba Bay Swamp is done from a motorized wooden canoe or boat.
 There are plenty of boats available with local riders eagerly waiting to take you to see the Shoebill.
-The morning time is the best time to see the Shoebill in Mabamba Swamp.

-This is when it is stalking lungfish by standing still for long even hours without movement until an unlucky fish crosses its path.
-Later in the day when it gets hot the Shoebill rests which it does by spreading out its wings and squatting among the grass.
+Later in the day when it gets hot, the Shoebill rests which it does by spreading out its wings and squatting among the grass.
 And thus may be hard to find.
 It may also be seen flying high in the sky to cool.

 Other Beautiful Birds Of Mabamba Swamp